-- Double Glazing: Gives excellent insulating performance reducing energy costs and reduces the need for insulation provided by window coverings.
+- Double Glazing: Gives excellent insulating performance reducing energy costs and reducing the need for insulation provided by window coverings.

-You can also read more about these different glass types here
+You can read more about these different glass types here.

-Choosing the right windows sizes and placement are another key factor!
-We recommend going larger for the windows on the northern side and opt for smaller on the east and west sides.
+Choosing the right window sizes and placement are another key factor!
+We recommend going larger for the windows on the northern side and opting for smaller ones on the east and west sides.
 Depending on your house design and roof lines, highlight windows may be a clever way to capture the North sun.
-The best way to create natural air flow and ventilation is to match the window sizes to the opposite end of the house.
+The best way to create natural airflow and ventilation is to match the window sizes to the opposite end of the house.
 This way, the air sucked in and out has a cooling effect.

 There are a number of energy-efficient upgrades you can make to your hot water system, including solar or heat pumps.

 EnviroHeat heat pumps are eco-powered, will reduce home energy costs and provides plenty of hot water day and night in all weather conditions.
 How does it work?
 To understand the concept of heat pumps, imagine a refrigerator working in reverse.
 While a refrigerator removes heat from an enclosed box and expels that heat to the surrounding air, a Heat Pump takes the heat from the surrounding air and transfers it to water in an enclosed tank.